In New Zealand, groundwater is a valuable supply of fresh water for drinking water, irrigation and industry, and many of our streams and lakes.

 Groundwater is a vital resource for New Zealand.
 It is widely used as a source of drinking water, whether by individual households with their own wells, or by communities and cities including Christchurch and Wellington.
 Groundwater is also used for irrigation and industry.
 It feeds many streams and lakes.
 Understanding the quality of groundwater helps us to manage land uses that affect it and the uses that depend on it.

 LAWA shows groundwater quality information from wells located throughout New Zealand.
-Data and information are available from more than 900 wells.
-Regional and unitary councils monitor groundwater for a range of water quality indicators, five of which are displayed on LAWA: chloride, electrical conductivity, dissolved reactive phosphorus, E. coli and nitrate-nitrogen.
-State and trend analyses for these indicators have been updated using data up to the end of December 2020.
+Data and information are available from around 1,000 wells.
+Regional councils and unitary authorities sample these wells annually, monthly or quarterly and test for a range of water quality indicators, five of which are displayed on LAWA: chloride, electrical conductivity, dissolved reactive phosphorus, E. coli and nitrate-nitrogenState and trend analyses for these indicators have been updated using data up to the end of December 2022.

 LAWA evaluates the five groundwater quality indicators against various thresholds, depending on the indicator.
 The state for any given year is a median value based on available data over the previous five years, except for E. coli where we report on whether E. coli has been detected at all over the previous five years.
 For more detail on how state values are calculated for groundwater quality, see this factsheet.

-LAWA groups nitrate-nitrogen concentrations based on the Maximum Acceptable Value (MAV) in the Drinking-water Standards for New Zealand (11.3 mg/L) and half the MAV (5.65 mg/L).
+LAWA groups nitrate-nitrogen concentrations based on the Maximum Acceptable Value (MAV) in the Drinking Water Standards for New Zealand (11.3 mg/L) and half the MAV (5.65 mg/L).
 For more information, refer to the LAWA factsheet or to this page on the Ministry of Health website.

-To help illustrate where lower concentrations occur, LAWA also defines a threshold of 1 mg/L based on the distribution of the data; of the wells with median concentrations less than 5.65 mg/L, roughly half have state values (median concentrations) less than 1 mg/L, and half have concentrations between 1 and 5.65 mg/L.
+To help illustrate where lower concentrations occur, LAWA also defines a threshold of 1 mg/L based on the distribution of the data.
+Of the wells with median concentrations less than 5.65 mg/L, roughly half have state values (median concentrations) less than 1 mg/L, and half have concentrations between 1 and 5.65 mg/L.

 Groundwater from about two thirds of the wells presented on LAWA has a five-year median concentration greater than 1 mg/L. For the most part, this reflects contamination from human activities.
 Concentrations are higher than half the MAV in around 25% of the wells presented, and they exceed the MAV in about 6% of monitored wells.
-There has been little change in these proportions over the past ten years.
+There has been little change in these proportions over the past ten years (Figure 1).

-LAWA National Groundwater Quality State Change Over Time (2011-2020)
+LAWA National Groundwater Quality State Change Over Time (2013-2022)

 Nitrate-Nitrogen